tcotten-scrypted/autonomous-virtual-beings/code/fl/docs/model_architecture.md

 Our goal is to train the minimal model on a simple task, then gradually grow it (e.g., double the embedding to 8, 16, … add more heads and layers) to handle more complex tasks, each time reusing the previous weights as a starting point.
 This approach treats the small model as a "seed" that can blossom into a larger model, a concept sometimes referred to as model growth or model folding.
 The minimal model's simplicity and low parameter count (2.6K) make it feasible to experiment with such growth quickly.

-Why start so small (2,648 parameters)?
+Why start so small (2,656 parameters)?
 Starting with a minimal number of parameters ensures that the model can memorize small datasets easily and that every parameter's role can be inspected.
 It reduces training time to seconds and allows observing training dynamics on a micro-scale.
 It also forces us to include only the most essential components of a Transformer.
 From this base, every time we increase capacity, we understand exactly what new parameters are added.
 This stepwise expansion helps in demystifying how each part of a Transformer contributes to its performance.
 In essence, the minimal model is like a bonsai tree – small but fully formed – which can be replanted into a bigger pot to grow into a larger tree given time.

 How RoPE helps scaling: Rotary Positional Embedding is particularly handy when scaling up sequence length or model size because it encodes positions implicitly and continuously.
 Unlike fixed positional embeddings (which might be learned for a specific maximum length), RoPE uses a deterministic formula to rotate Q/K vectors.
 This means if we increase the sequence length, we don't need new position embeddings – the same formula extrapolates to unseen positions (to an extent).
 When expanding model dimensions, we can also integrate RoPE into the new dimensions without breaking the existing ones: e.g., if we double the embedding, we can assign the original RoPE frequencies to one half of the dimensions and perhaps initialize the other half with either repeated frequencies or new ones (for capturing finer positional details).
 The relative positioning property of RoPE means the model's attention focuses on relative distance between tokens, which tends to generalize better when the context window grows.
-In summary, RoPE improves the scalability of the model in terms of sequence length and can be smoothly adopted as we increase model size, without having to re-learn positional encodings from scratch for the new model.

 ### Why We Do Not Use `nn.TransformerEncoderLayer`